EIN-Only Business Credit Cards Without a Personal Guarantee or an SSN

 EINs are used by businesses, ranging from large companies to sole proprietorships, to file taxes.
 Your business must obtain an EIN if it has employees, is a corporation or partnership, files certain types of tax returns, or if it has certain types of retirement plans.
 (Find out if your business needs an EIN here.)

-But you may also request an EIN if you operate a business or work as an independent contractor and want to use a tax id number separate from your SSN.
+But you may also request an EIN if you operate as a freelancer or an independent contractor and want to use a tax id number separate from your SSN.

 How to Get An EIN